-- Contact External Relations to discuss your brand query.
-External Relations will use the Brand Decision Tree to determine the appropriate branding solution.
+- Contact the Brand team to discuss your brand query.
+They will use the Brand Decision Tree to determine the appropriate branding solution.

-- If your entity falls within the University's masterbrand, External Relations will provide support to develop a unique look and feel for your entity which aligns to the University’s masterbrand strategy.
+- If your entity falls within the University's masterbrand, the Brand team will provide support to develop a unique look and feel for your entity which aligns to the University’s masterbrand strategy.
 This may include working with an external agency if preferred.

-- If a custom branding solution is needed (for example, official co-brand, unique identity), External Relations may advise you to submit a Brand Brief to adequately understand your needs and ensure an appropriate solution is developed.
+- If a custom branding solution is needed (for example, official co-brand, unique identity), the Brand team may advise you to submit a Brand Brief to adequately understand your needs and ensure an appropriate solution is developed.

 - ER will assess the request and accept/decline the application (this may include engagement with Chancellery Marketing and Communications if necessary) and communicate the reasons for the decision back to the client (and submit to the Brand Panel for sign off).